 You could certainly work through this whole workbook if you wanted to review higher math concepts on your own, or you could use it as a summer refresher for one of your students if you wanted.
 I also think it would be great for some extra test prep as well.
 If you have just a few topics you need to freshen up on you could easily just go through the table of contents and pick and choose which ones you want to practice (or have your child practice).
 There really are a lot of possibilities for this one, but I think it’s a great addition to your homeschool shelf, especially if you have one or more students who struggle with math.
 I definitely feel like I am in a better position to help my son with some of his algebra when he comes to me with questions now.

-To learn more, connect with CTC on social media here:
+To learn more about this program, connect with Math Essentials on social media here:

-To see what other members of the crew thought of this program, click here:
+To see what other members of the crew thought about this program, click here: